 For the sake of discussion, the analysis in this report deals with each stock or species independently without taking ecological interactions into account.
-Because most elasmobranchs are typically top predators, the abundances of their prey species may have declined due to fishing, which may have already led to a proportional decline of these elasmobranchs from their unfished population size (Zhou and Smith, 2017).
-On top of this bottom-up effect, any additional fishing mortality on predators will further reduce their biomass.
-Hence, accepting $F = F{lim}$ will eventually drive population lower than B{lim} .
+Because most elasmobranchs are typically high trophic level predators, the abundances of their prey species may have declined due to fishing, which may have already led to a proportional decline of these elasmobranchs from their unfished population size (Zhou and Smith, 2017).
+In addition to this bottom-up effect, any additional fishing mortality on predators will further reduce their biomass.
+Hence, accepting $F = F{lim}$ will eventually drive population lower than B{lim} for top predatory sharks so adopting LRP $F = F{msy}$ (corresponding to $B{msy} = 50\%$ B_0) is more precautionary for elasmobranchs.